NewPages Guide to Literary Magazines

 A home for writers.
 A destination for readers.
 EVENT is an award-winning magazine that inspires and nurtures writers, showcasing the best contemporary writing from Canada and abroad since 1971, serving up fiction, poetry, essays, notes on writing, and reviews three times a year—with stunning cover art and illustration.

-Feels Blind Literary fiction, nonfiction, poetry, drama, screenplays, interviews, audio, art, photography
+Feels Blind Literary fiction, nonfiction, art, photography, drama

 Fictive Dream is an online magazine for short stories that give an insight into the human condition.
 We feature stories with a distinctive voice, clarity of thought, and precision of language.
 They may be on any subject.
 They may be challenging, uplifting, dramatic, exhilarating, or cryptic.
 Above all, they must be well-crafted and compelling.

 The Fiddlehead, Atlantic Canada's international literary journal, is entertainment for the thoughtful with its mix of poetry and stories by established and new writers.